Make Him Feel Welcome with Chic Points

 Though places would never admit this – it is usually the overweight people who feel the need to show off their bodies.
 I have extra pounds and believe me, I feel no need to show off my fat.

-With guy dress codes – usually making sure their pants are at least pulled up would be plenty as that is the faux-pas most common for men.posted over 1 year ago
+With guy dress codes – usually making sure their pants are at least pulled up would be plenty as that is the faux-pas most common for men.posted about 2 years ago

 I totally agree, catiebeatty.
 It’s not as if we’re going to show our boobs and everything.
-Plus why do they have to put so much meaning with what we wear?posted over 1 year ago
+Plus why do they have to put so much meaning with what we wear?posted about 2 years ago

 I’m going to have to disagree with the comment about “overweight people who feel the need to show off their bodies.”
 I see plenty of “fit” girls wearing short skirts and tiny tank tops, too.
 I think no matter what your size you should be a little modest out of respect for yourself, but I also don’t believe in forcing people to dress a certain way.
-It’s your body, so do what you want!posted over 1 year ago
+It’s your body, so do what you want!posted about 2 years ago

 It’s not as if we can measure all our clothing.
 It’s not as if we’re not “responsible” human beings just because we don’t go by the quota of how long or short your shorts should be or how thick the straps of your tops are.
 Most of the provisions for dress code are for women, and they just put too much meaning to what we wear.
 They’d say we’ll invoke “disruptions” in class, but you’ll only be disrupted if you allow yourself to be.

-Honestly, I believe it’s very sexist.posted over 1 year ago
+Honestly, I believe it’s very sexist.posted about 2 years ago

 totally ridiculous.
 Not only are they making you uncomfortable by making some stupid riules that are not even justified, but they are also, by making restrictrions for clothing, denying your individuality.
-I suggest you guys team up and protest the bastards, style must NOT be restricted:) EVER!posted over 1 year ago
+I suggest you guys team up and protest the bastards, style must NOT be restricted:) EVER!posted almost 2 years ago

 Make Her Feel Welcome with Chic Points